 2. Use a personalized greeting on your administrative cover letter

 One of the best ways to not only grab employers’ attention but also show your own attention to detail and level of commitment is to use a personalized greeting to start your cover letter with.

 Rather than writing “To Whom It May Concern,” instead you should research the exact name of the hiring manager or department head you are submitting your application to.

 In the event that you cannot uncover who will be reviewing your application, opt instead for saying:

 To the [Company Name] Hiring Manager

-3. Write an attention-grabbing cover letter introduction
+3. Write an attention-grabbing introduction for your administrative cover letter

 The first paragraph of your cover letter is arguably the most important, as this is where you will highlight your best attributes to grab the reader’s attention and compel them to read further.